pokt-network/poktroll/docusaurus/docs/packages/pkg/sdk/sdk.md

   poktrollSDK, err := sdk.NewPOKTRollSDK(ctx, &sdkConfig)

-  // Get the session and the corresponding list of suppliers sessionSupplier, err := poktrollSDK.GetSessionSupplierEndpoints(
+  // Get the session and the corresponding list of suppliers sessionSuppliers, err := poktrollSDK.GetSessionSupplierEndpoints(
     ctx,
     appAddress,
     serviceId,
   )

-  // Naively select the first supplier from the list of SingleSupplierEndpoints selectedSupplier := sessionSupplier.SuppliersEndpoints[0]
+  // Naively select the first supplier from the list of SingleSupplierEndpoints selectedSupplier := sessionSuppliers.SuppliersEndpoints[0]

   // Send the request to the selected supplier and wait for the response response, err := poktrollSDK.SendRelay(ctx, selectedSupplier, httpRequest)